 How does radiological imaging help to the diagnosis of craniofacial malformations?

-What should you know before you make a CT or MRI scan:
+What you should know before you make a CT or MRI scan:

 - Both CT and MRI are not painful examinations.
 CT takes less than 1 minute, while the MRI takes about half an hour.